tildeio/sync.js/README.md

 The local reference keeps track of several things:

 * A snapshot of the document's known state on the backend, called the **canonical snapshot**
-* A list of operations that have been sent to the backend but have not yet been acknowledged.
+* A composed operation that has been sent to the backend but has not yet been acknowledged.
-* A list of operations that have been applied locally, and have not yet been sent to the backend.
+* A composed operation that has been applied locally, but has not yet been sent to the backend.

 ### Creating a New Reference